Chinese ATV Won’t Start – Troubleshooting Guide

 • Place the red lead on one switch terminal and the black on the other.
 It doesn’t matter which.

-• When the switch is in the “Run” position, the multimeter should read “1”, which indicates no connection.
+• When the switch is in the “Run” position, the multimeter should read “1, “indicating no connection.

 • If you do get a continuity reading, this could be caused by the switch shorting out due to internal corrosion.

 As a short-term solution with a corroded switch, you could attempt disassembling and cleaning the switch internals with a wire brush and some WD40.
-But for a long-lasting result, you are likely better off replacing it with a new one.
+But you are likely better off replacing it with a new one for a long-lasting result.

 Wiring Issues Between the Battery and Start Button/Ignition Key Switch

-When Engine Does Not Turn – But There Is a Clicking Sound
+When the Engine Does Not Turn Over But Clicks

 You press the starter and hear a clicking sound, but the starter does not engage, and the engine does turn.
 This indicates there is an issue with the solenoid or possibly with the starter.